arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 New Angular 10 projects use the filename `.browserslistrc` instead of `browserslist`.
 And `ng update` will migrate it automatically if your updating from older versions.

-Angular 10 recommends the use of a `tsconfig.base.json` to help organize the various typings contexts (shared, unit tests, end to end tests, application, etc). ng update will migrate you automatically.
+Angular 10 recommends the use of a `tsconfig.base.json` to help organize the various typings contexts (shared, unit tests, end to end tests, application, etc). ng update will migrate your project automatically.

 {{< figure src="Angular 10 update.png" title="Angular 10 update" alt="Angular 10 update">}}